rahman-arif/rahman-arif.github.io/_pages/about.md

 I completed my B.S. in Electrical and Electronic Engineering (with a minor in Mathematics) at NSU, where I graduated *Summa Cum Laude* at the top of my class with a concentration in Solid-State Electronics.

-# Outside of research, I am into rapid chess and endurance sports — check me out on [chess.com](https://www.chess.com/member/arifxrahman) and [Athlinks](https://www.athlinks.com/athletes/570046763).
+Outside of research, I am into endurance sports — check me out on [Athlinks](https://www.athlinks.com/athletes/570046763).